 hands well and often, especially after using the bathroom and before eating.

 A child who has diarrhea from giardiasis may lose too much fluid in the stool and

-child drinks plenty of liquids but no caffeinated beverages or juice, as they make
+sure the child drinks plenty of liquids but no caffeinated beverages or juice, as

 Ask the doctor before you give your child any nonprescription drugs for cramps